A note on the arrow of time in nonminimally coupled scalar field FRW cosmology: Introduction

-~~~~The question of time arrow in a scalar field Friedmann-Robertson-Walker (FRW) cosmology is rather intriguing since the corresponding cosmological equations of motion are dissipationless, and, then, formally time reversal.
-Nevertheless, it have been shown that due to difference in effective equation of state for the scalar field during expansion and contraction stages, a series of ever growing cycles can appear for a ``typical'' initial conditions~\cite{kanekar2001recycling,sahni2012cosmological,sahni2015arrow}.
-We should, however, remind a reader that creating a cycling cosmological evolution (apart from the question of a preferred time direction) needs a special effort.
-Transition from expansion to contraction (a turn around point) can be achieved within General Relativity (GR) usually by adding a small negative cosmological constant or by considering positively curved Universe.
-As for the transition from contraction to expansion (a bounce point), it needs going beyond GR, and even in this case it is not easy.
-There are some model containing the necessary type of bounce, for example, in Loop Quantum Cosmology~\cite{PhysRevD.69.104008,dupuy2020hysteresis}, in brane model with time-like compact dimension~\cite{SHTANOV20031,Piao1,Piao2} or in models with a negative energy (``ghost'') matter~\cite{Barrow}, but they are considered nowadays as rather exotic models.
+We should, however, remind the reader that creating a cycling cosmological evolution itself (apart from the question of a preferred time direction) needs a special effort.
+A transition from expansion to contraction (a turn-around point) can be achieved within General Relativity (GR) by adding a small negative cosmological constant or by considering a positively curved Universe.
+As for a transition from contraction to expansion (a bounce point), it needs going beyond GR, and even in this case it is not easy.
+There are some models containing the necessary type of bounce, for example, in Loop Quantum Cosmology~\cite{PhysRevD.69.104008,dupuy2020hysteresis}, in a brane model with a timelike compact dimension~\cite{SHTANOV20031,Piao1,Piao2} or in models with negative energy (``ghost'') matter~\cite{Barrow}, but they are considered nowadays as rather exotic models.
 Therefore an artificial bounce put ``by hand'' is sometimes used to model the cycles.
-This means that when the energy of the scalar field exceeds some value (usually assumed of the order of the Planck energy density) the Hubble parameter $H$ is set to change its sign.~\footnote{Transition from contraction to expansion is possible in GR cosmology driven by a minimally coupled scalar field if the spatial curvature is positive, see~\cite{Starobinsky1}.
-We should add that the GR bounce presenting in the positively curved models is not suitable for our goals here since it requires the same effective equation of state for the scalar field in the contraction stage ($\omega_\mathrm{eff}$ should be close to $-1$) as for the expanding stage, so the condition for time arrow to appear does not realise.
-Indeed, the dynamics for the shallow scalar field potentials (when the bounce is a typical outcome for the contraction stage) shows the existence of quasi periodic oscillations~\cite{TT,Matsui}, and no time arrow appears.}
+This means that when the energy density of the scalar field exceeds some value (usually assumed to be of the order of the Planck energy density), the Hubble parameter $H$ is set to change its sign.~\footnote{A transition from contraction to expansion is possible in GR cosmology driven by a minimally coupled scalar field if the spatial curvature is positive, see~\cite{Starobinsky1}.
+We should add that the GR bounce present in positively curved models is not suitable for our goals here since it requires the same effective equation of state for the scalar field at the contraction stage ($\omega_\mathrm{eff}$ should be close to $-1$) as for the expanding stage, so the condition for a time arrow to appear is not realized.
+Indeed, the dynamics for shallow scalar field potentials (when the bounce is a typical outcome for the contraction stage) shows the existence of quasiperiodic oscillations~\cite{TT,Matsui}, and no time arrow appears.}